Working for ICE Health Service Corps

 - Visit USAJOBS, look in the “Help” section and search for “Federal Resume Training” to find documents and videos available to help with creating a federal resume.

-- You are responsible for ensuring that your application is complete.
+- You are responsible for ensuring your application is complete.

 - Follow all required steps and submit all required documents listed in the vacancy announcement before the vacancy closes.